Options Pricing under Bayesian MS-VAR Process: Introduction

 Classic Vector Autoregressive (VAR) process was proposed by \citeA{Sims80} who criticize large--scale macroeconometric models, which are designed to model interdependencies of economic variables.
 Besides \citeA{Sims80}, there are some other important works on multiple time series modeling, see, e.g., \citeA{Tiao81}, where a class of vector autoregressive moving average models was studied.
 For the VAR process, a variable in the process is modeled by its past values and the past values of other variables in the process.
 After the work of \citeA{Sims80}, VARs have been used for macroeconomic forecasting and policy analysis.
 However, if the number of variables in the system increases or the time lag is chosen high, then too many parameters need to be estimated.
 This will reduce the degrees of freedom of the model and entails a risk of over--parametrization.

-Therefore, to reduce the number of parameters in a high--dimensional VAR process, \citeA{Doan84} introduced probability distributions for coefficients that are centered at the desired restrictions but that have a small and nonzero variance.
+Therefore, to reduce the number of parameters in a high--dimensional VAR process, \citeA{Litterman79} introduced probability distributions for coefficients that are centered at the desired restrictions but that have a small and nonzero variance.
 Those probability distributions are known as Minnesota prior in Bayesian VAR (BVAR) literature, which is widely used in practice.
 Due to over--parametrization, the generally accepted result is that forecast of the BVAR model is better than the VAR model estimated by the frequentist technique.
+The BVAR relies on Monte--Carlo simulation methods.
+Recently, for Bayesian Markov--Switching VAR process, \citeA{Battulga24g} introduced a new Monte--Carlo simulation method that removes duplication in a regime vector.
+Also, the author introduced importance sampling method to estimate probability of rare event, which corresponds to endogenous variables.
 Research works have shown that BVAR is an appropriate tool for modeling large data sets, for example, see \citeA{Banbura10}.

 In this paper, to partially fill the gaps mentioned above, we introduced Bayesian Markov--Switching VAR (MS--BVAR) model to value derivatives.
 Our model offers the following advantages: (i) it tries to mitigate the valuation complexity of previous derivative pricing models with regime--switching (ii) it considers economic variables thus the model will be more consistent with future economic uncertainty (iii) it introduces regime--switching so that the model takes into account sudden and dramatic changes in the economy and financial market (iv) it adopts a Bayesian procedure to deal with over--parametrization.
 The novelty of the paper is that we introduced Bayesian MS--VAR process, which is widely used to model economic variables to derivative pricing.
 Our model talks about not only the Bayesian MS--VAR process but also conditional heteroscedastic models for a residual process.
 The ARCH model proposed in \citeA{Engle82} is the prototype of all conditional heteroscedastic models and is commonly used to model time--varying volatility and volatility clustering, which are stylized facts of financial time series, see \citeA{McNeil05}.